balakg/balakg.github.io/index.md

 Welcome!
 I am currently a research scientist at Amazon Web Services (AWS).
 I will join the Electrical and Computer Engineering Department at Rice University as an assistant professor in July 2021.

+I have a broad range of research interests in computer vision and graphics.
+I am particularly interested nowadays in generative image models and their applications, mid-level vision/perception, algorithmic fairness, and medical applications.

-I completed my PhD in CSAIL at MIT in 2018, advised by John Guttag and Frédo Durand.
+I received my PhD (2018) and Masters (2013) degrees from the EECS department at MIT under the supervision of John Guttag and Frédo Durand.
 I was also a postdoctoral researcher in Bill Freeman’s group at MIT from 2018-2020.

-I have a broad range of research interests in the fields of computer vision and graphics.
-I am particularly interested nowadays in generative image models, mid-level vision and perception, algorithmic bias/fairness, and healthcare applications.